Buying a second home for investment purposes: 4 questions to ask yourself

 What are the mortgage and tax differences between types of properties?

-When buying second homes or considering real estate investing, it’s important to know how mortgage lenders determine whether a home is considered a second home or an investment property.
-Expect higher interest rates, down payments and credit score requirements on a mortgage for investment properties compared to second homes.The criteria lenders use to determine taxable rental income and tax benefits for second homes are often similar to those used by the IRS and tax professionals.
-Tax benefits for investment properties include deductions for rental expenses, depreciation and losses.The following general rules apply:A second home
+When considering investing in a second home, you can expect higher interest rates, down payments and credit score requirements on a mortgage for investment properties compared to primary and second homes.The criteria lenders use to determine taxable rental income and tax benefits for second homes are often similar to those the IRS and tax professionals use.
+Tax benefits for investment properties include deductions for rental expenses, depreciation and losses.The following general rules apply:A second home:

-• Must be occupied by the owner 14 days each year or more
+• Must be occupied by the owner for 14 days or more each year

-• Cannot be used as a rental property more than 180 days each year
+• Cannot be used as a rental property for more than 180 days each year

 • Must be located at least 50 miles from the owner’s primary home